smirfolio/MCP-tasksforge/README.md

 This project provides a Model Context Protocol (MCP) server designed to act as a bridge between an AI coding agent (like Cline, Claude Desktop, or a custom tool) and the Project Management AI Assistant tasksforge.ai.

-It allows your AI agent to fetch detailed project context, including requirements, user stories, and dependencies, and then assists in implementing the project user story by user story, persisting the progress along the way.
+It allows your AI agent to fetch detailed project context once, including requirements, user stories, and dependencies, and then assists in implementing the project user story by user story, persisting the progress along the way.

 ## Features